 Limitations of the Rankings

 While the rating and ranking methodology used by Vault.com is highly detailed, it nonetheless represents a summary of the personal opinions of survey respondents.
 As a result, it is fundamentally highly subjective.
 Accordingly, these rankings may or may not be representative of your own preferences in choosing among employers, work situations, and career paths.
 Another open question is how closely the pool of survey respondents actually represents the opinions of all employees.

-In the 2013 survey, BDO and McGladrey ranked 29th and 28th overall, respectively.
-By the next year, both had entered into the top 10, where they have remained since.
+In the 2013 survey, BDO ranked 29th overall.
+By the next year, it entered into the top 10, where it has remained since.
 Such a dramatic move raises questions about the robustness and quality of the survey samples.

 Founded in 1996 and headquartered in New York, Vault.com seeks to inform job seekers about what it is like to work within a particular industry, company, or profession, and what is needed to get these jobs.
 Its database includes nearly 5,000 companies in over 120 industries, as well as over 840 professions.

 Best known are its rankings, ratings, and reviews of top employers by industry, as well as hundreds of internship programs, based on directed surveys of active employees and enrolled students.
 Vault also allows non-participants in its directed surveys to submit online reviews of their experiences, pay, interviews, etc. These rankings and ratings are cited in major publications such as The New York Times, The Wall Street Journal, Bloomberg BusinessWeek, Forbes, Fortune, and Money.